adavisfoy/election_analysis/README.md

 ![PyPoll_Challenge.py_txt_file.png](Resources/PyPoll_Challenge.py_txt_file.png)

 ## Election Audit Summary
 Analysis of election results is an important component of election oversight.
-Timely and accurate election results are necessary to build public confidence in democratic processes and support the legitimacy of elected officials.
-This proposal outlines a plan in which this election analysis code can be re-purposed to conduct future election audits to support these efforts.
+Timely and accurate election audits are necessary to build public confidence in democratic processes and support the legitimacy of elected officials.
+This proposal outlines a plan in which this election analysis code can be re-purposed to conduct future election audits in support of these efforts.

 Some examples of code modification to facilitate future election audits include:
 - Modification Example 1